 Add the prawns and fish and cook for another 8 minutes or until the seafood is cooked through.

-Serve sprinkled with the lime zest and coriander and coconut chips, with the lime wedges.
-Totally perfect with basmati rice.
+Serve sprinkled with the lime zest and coriander and coconut chips, or desiccated coconut and put the lime wedges on the side.